Staffing Levels and Dependency Audit - Care Homes

 • Q42 | Unanswered

-Are there safe onboarding and induction processes to ensure new staff are not deployed beyond competence?
+Are onboarding and induction processes safe so new staff are not deployed beyond competence?

 Supporting Notes